revault/research/watchtower.md

 - The risk model for a stakeholder is weaker than the risk model for the custody operation as a whole.
 Both should be considered.
 - Is a Feebump Tx output pool (where each output is locked to 1-of-N among the stakeholders) a tennable idea?
 The risk is that a compromised watchtower can lead to an empty feebump pool.
 Probably not acceptable.
 - Should a WT broadcast a C if there is an extended halt after the Unvault Tx is confirmed, but no Spend Tx is broadcast?
+- How does a revault deployment's costs scale with more WTs?
+- How do multiple revault deployments scale given the blockspace limitation?

 # WT system